Belingon/queuemehub-react/README.md

 # Queuemehub
-Front end project for the Queuemehub app.
+Front end project for the QMeHub app.

 ## Building on Windows
 NPM on Windows may have trouble downloading dependencies.
 This appears to be due to the length of directory names created in the default NPM Cache location.
 To fix this problem run: